Medial Skeletal Diagram: A Generalized Medial Axis Approach for 3D Shape Representation: Medial Skeletal Diagram Representation

 One can observe that if $r(\cdot)\equiv\epsilon$, then the zero set of $\mathcal{E}_{{P}}(x)$ is $\partial{P}^{\epsilon}$.
 Fig.~\ref{fig:generalizedEP2D} and~\ref{fig:MSDRepHand} illustrate the generalized enveloping primitives representing local regions of a 2D and a 3D shape, respectively.
-In comparison to the uniform, linearly interpolated enveloping primitives employed in the original medial mesh, our generalized enveloping primitives can cover a diverse range of local regions using fewer primitives.
+Compared to the ones used in the standard medial mesh, our generalized enveloping primitives can cover a diverse range of local regions using fewer primitives.

 It is crucial to highlight that our generalized enveloping primitive formulation encompasses the standard enveloping primitives used in the medial axis as a special case, where the radius function $r(\cdot)$ is uniform and linearly interpolated (Fig.~\ref{fig:primitive-generalization}).
 More specifically, for a medial sphere,